EnzymeCorp/handbook/index.md

 #### Compensation & Benefits
 Enzyme provides
+- Tools of the trade (MacBook, Monitor, etc)
 - Competitive base compensation (distributed on the 15th & last business day of the month)
 - Equity compensation
 - Medical, dental and vision insurance -- 100% premium paid for employee and 50% premium paid for dependents